BarbaraBoeters/barbaraboeters-project/REPORT.md

 <img src="https://github.com/barbaraboeters/barbaraboeters-project/blob/master/doc/Afbeelding4.png" width="200px" height="200px" />

 ## Short Overview
-Plantastic is an assistant helping you to remember when to water your plants.
-It notifies the user only when being near to the plant in question.
+Plantastic is an app that helps the user to remember when to water his/her plants.
+Plants are added with the following information: location, name, interval of days and a photo.
+On the homepage it will show the plants of the user in a tableview.
+When pressing the 'Go to the Map'-button a map will appear with all the plants of the user.
+It notifies the user only when being near to a plant, and if it needs water.

 ##
 <img src="https://github.com/barbaraboeters/barbaraboeters-project/blob/master/doc/Overview.png"/>